OwlbitDev/Blog/src/content/blog/display-color-in-android-using-opengl-es/index.md

 ---
-title: "Android OpenGLES learning-draw a color"
+title: "How to display a color in Android applications using OpenGL ES"
-description: "Android OpenGLES learning-draw a color"
+description: "This article explains the OpenGL ES workflow, including configuring the EGL environment, preparing the OpenGL ES environment, and ultimately displaying a color."

 date: 2023-05-09T22:14:38+08:00